PatrickJS/angular-hmr/README.md

   }
 }
 ```
-You would bootstrap your app the normal way, in production, afer dom is ready.
+You would bootstrap your app the normal way, in production, after dom is ready.
 Also, in production, you should remove the loader:
 ```es6
         {
           test: /\.ts$/,